Placement Testing Exclusions

 Placement test scores will help you determine your starting class levels.
 Learn more about how to determine your academic level.

-- The ALEKS PPL is an assessment test that determines which math course you are ready
+The ALEKS PPL is an assessment test that determines which math course you are ready to take.

 Please note: You will need a Reading level of 3 or above before taking the ALEKS test.